 Traveling?
 What you need to know…

-Use of your Visa® check card may be limited when you travel, depending on where you go or the type of transaction you’re trying to make.
+Use of your Visa® debit card may be limited when you travel, depending on where you go or the type of transaction you’re trying to make.
 These restrictions are put into place by Visa, or the card issuer, to prevent fraudulent activity in places and at times when this type of activity is more likely.
 These restrictions are put into place to safeguard your account, but they can present inconveniences when traveling if you’re not prepared.

 What can you do?